TantorLabs/pg_cluster/README.md

 ```
 In that case, make sure that connection details are provided in the file ``inventory/group_vars/prepare_nodes.yml``.

+## Component maintenance

+The playbook supports both full and partial updates for most components.
+Each role includes a variable that defines the desired version of a component (e.g., the variable ``pg_configurator_package_version`` corresponds to the ``pg-configurator-tantor-all`` component).
+These variables are defined in the ``inventory/group_vars`` YAML files.
+On the first run, the latest versions of the components will be installed.
+If you need to install a specific version, simply set the appropriate variable and run the playbook again.

 ## HOW TO

 Below you can find some common commands for working with the software products included in the ``pg_cluster`` solution.
 Note that the commands and their result may differ depending on the software versions used.